 '''

-[importfeeds]
+importfeeds:

-feeds_formats: m3u link
+formats: m3u link

-feeds_dir: ~/imports/
+dir: ~/imports/

+relative_to: ~/Music/

 m3u_name: newfiles.m3u

 '''

 The Plugin

 The the plugin allows you to move patterns in path formats.
 It's suitable, for example, for moving articles from string start to the end.
 This is useful for quick search on filesystems and generally looks good.
 Plugin DOES NOT change tags.
 By default plugin supports English "the, a, an", but custom regexp patterns can be added by user.
 How it works: